ConservationInternational/Wildlife-Insights----Data-Migration/README.md

 3. Install Git: [See these installation notes](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) _only needed if you want to share your code with this repository).
 4. Clone or download this directory

+# Contact Us
+If you have any questions or need help getting your data into the _WI Batch Upload Templates_  please contact us at <info@wildlifeinsights.org>.